 In some cases access to personal data in clear text might be required.
 If such access is required, access to this data shall be logged, and the log shall contain who accessed what data without revealing personal data in clear text.
 When for practical purposes such logging is not available, a coarser grain logging is allowed.

 In some cases, the personal data stored in the log files may allow the direct identification of a subscriber.
-In such cases, the revealed personal information may not expose the subscriber to any kind of privacy violation.
+In such cases, the revealed personal information shall not expose the subscriber to any kind of privacy violation.